fireblocks/fireblocks-defi-sdk/README.md

 [![npm version](https://badge.fury.io/js/fireblocks-defi-sdk.svg)](https://badge.fury.io/js/fireblocks-defi-sdk)

+### Deprecation Notice ⚠️

+This SDK is deprecated.
+We recommend Fireblocks users to work with the new [Fireblocks Web3 Provider](https://github.com/fireblocks/fireblocks-web3-provider).\
+In the coming months this repository will be moved to archive.

 # Fireblocks DeFi SDK

 Fireblocks DeFi SDK provides an interoperability layer between Fireblocks Smart Contract API and common DeFi libraries.